CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/03-image-analysis.md

 1. Close the settings page by selecting the "x" at the top right of the screen.

 ### Task 3: Generate captions for an image

+In this task, you will learn how to generate descriptive captions for an image using Vision Studio.

 Now you are ready to use Vision Studio to analyze images taken by a camera in the *Northwind Traders* store.